FREQUENTLY ASKED QUESTIONS

 - 9:00pm – 11:45pm Back to cabins & lights out (age-dependent curfew)

-Yes.
+We are a "modified uniform" camp.
 We wear red, white, or black every day of the week.
-On weekends, these colors include our Camp Pontiac logo.
+On weekends, these colors include any Camp Pontiac logo.
+This policy allows us to maintain a uniform feel while allowing campers to wear what makes them comfortable!
 At night, campers may wear their choice of clothing.

 On the girls’ side, our campers are designated as little sisters through 6th grade with big sisters beginning 7th grade.
 Big sisters contact their littles to introduce themselves before camp.
 On the second night of camp, “sisters” meet each other at the Girls’ Side opening campfire and enjoy bonding activities together.
 There are many other big/little sister activities throughout the summer and big sisters frequently tuck in their little sisters at night.